johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 with the *nudge level* action.

 Press :kbd:`Ctrl+E` to enter *Nudge Preview Mode*, then use the movement keys to reposition the level's contents.

+Nudging can cause parts of the level to be clipped as you move it beyond the grid's boundaries.
+By enabling *wraparound*, the rows and columns shifted beyond one edge will "wrap around" to the opposite side.
+Press :kbd:`W` to toggle this wraparound behaviour.

-Accept the changes by pressing :kbd:`Enter`, or discard them with :kbd:`Esc`.
+Accept the changes by pressing :kbd:`Enter` or discard them with :kbd:`Esc`.